thomasjosea/adventure-of-code-clojure/day-2-password-philosophy/README.md

 To help solving this problem I ended up parsing the input text file into a clj variable using [this helper bash script](./helper/convert-to-clojure-hashmap.sh).
 It outputs a file that I can use in my solution and have all entries properly formatted in a hashmap.

+The proposed solution consists of creating a map where each key is a letter and the value is how many times this letter appears in the password, using the reduce method.
+Once that has been computed, it's a matter of checking whether the target letter is within the desired range.